HegdeShreyas14/cryptonite_taskphase_shreyas/FileGLobbing.md

 You ran me with the working directory of /challenge!
 Here is your flag: pwn.college{Q067K0bEG3RpG6DBPw335qbXXcy.dJjM4QDL1kTN0czW}
 ```
+Used the problem statement to reach the flag.
+References:None used.
 ## Matching with []
 ### Learnings: Learnt about selective matching of [] command
 ```